-Normally a minimum of a second-class Bachelor's degree in Architecture from a UK university or an overseas qualification in Architecture of an equivalent standard.
+A minimum of a second-class degree in architecture from a UK university or an overseas qualification of an equivalent standard.
 Corporate membership of the following UK professional institutions: Architects Registration Board (ARB); the Royal Institute of British Architects (RIBA) would also meet the requirement.
 A design/creative portfolio is also expected.
-Applicants will be asked to submit a portfolio of their design work once their application has been received, and should not send or upload work until it has been requested.
+Applicants will be asked to submit a portfolio of their design work once their completed application has been received, and should not send or upload work until it has been requested.
 Although it is not a requirement, professional work experience taken after completing your undergraduate degree is also expected.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Standard.

 Further information can be found on our English language requirements page.Pre-Master's and Pre-sessional English

 UCL Pre-Master's and Pre-sessional English courses are for international students who are aiming to study for a postgraduate degree at UCL.
 The courses will develop your academic English and academic skills required to succeed at postgraduate level.
 International Preparation Courses